Liar, Liar, Lick, Spit (poetry)

 Photo credit: Graham Warman

 Emma has held the Todd/Creative New Zealand New Writer’s Bursary and received the inaugural Janet Frame/NZSA Memorial Prize for Literature (2008).
 Her novel Fosterling (2011) was short-listed for the youth category of the Sir Julius Vogel Award and her fourth poetry collection The Truth Garden (2011) won the Kathleen Grattan Award for poetry the same year.
 Her poetry has been shortlisted for the inaugural Sarah Broom Poetry Award (2014), and selected for Best New Zealand Poems (2002, 2007, 2009 & 2014).
 She has been a University of Otago Burns Fellow, a University of Otago/Sir James Wallace Pah Homestead Fellow and a recipient of the Beatson/NZSA Fellowship.
 Her fifth collection, Tender Machines, was longlisted for the Ockham New Zealand Book Awards (2016).
 Emma’s flash fiction entry ‘Courtship’ was one of three highly commended in the 2018 prestigious Bridport Prize.
+In 2025 Emma was the recipient of both the prestigious Mary and Peter Biggs Award and the Janet Frame Award for poetry.

 Emma’s novel Billy Bird (Penguin Random House, August 2016), is about an overly anxious mother and a preoccupied father trying to work out how best to manage their son, who insists that he is a bird.
-Billy Bird was shortlisted for the 2017 Acorn Ockham Fiction prize, and longlisted for the 2018 Dublin Literary Award.
+Billy Bird was shortlisted for the 2017 Acorn Ockham Fiction prize and longlisted for the 2018 Dublin Literary Award.

-Her latest book of poems, To the Occupant (Otago University Press, 2019) engages with the full spectrum of human emotion and experience, challenging the open and latent violence of contemporary life, while revealing the extraordinary in the everyday.
+Her book of poems, To the Occupant (Otago University Press, 2019) engages with the full spectrum of human emotion and experience, challenging the open and latent violence of contemporary life, while revealing the extraordinary in the everyday.
 Reviewer Paula Green (NZ Poetry Shelf) describes the collection as ‘breathtaking…wide in scope and reading impact’ and ‘a sumptuous word treat’.

 Emma Neale’s website